 Since then Table Tennis has distinguished itself in the Olympic Games in Barcelona 1992,

-Atlanta 1996, Sydney 2000, Athens 2004 and Beijing 2008, with ever increasing worldwide television viewing audiences.
-Table Tennis ranked number 5 in all sports at the Athens Olympic Games!
+Atlanta 1996, Sydney 2000, Athens 2004, Beijing 2008 and London 2012, with ever increasing worldwide television viewing audiences: Table Tennis ranked number 5 in all sports at the Athens Olympic Games!